 Not typically cancerous, odontogenic cysts or tumours can quickly begin to impact your teeth.
 Surgery may be required to remove them.

-Cluster headaches are particularly painful and can result in pain around or behind one eye, which radiates towards the jaw.
+Cluster headaches are particularly painful and can result in pain around or behind one eye, which radiates toward the jaw.

 - Apply a warm, wet washcloth or ice pack covered in cloth to your jaw (10 minutes on, 10 minutes off)